 Also, it will help readers if the 12 countries are distinctly split into two or three subgroups based on their differential patterns of time trend in e0 and e† and if the grouping is used consistency throughout the paper.

+As reviewer 3 also suggested, as far as possible we grouped our discussion around three main groupings that experienced more similar trends: Central Europe + Bulgaria, the Baltic Countries, and other FSU countries.
+We hope that this patterning helps to anchor the trajectories geographically and has livened up some of the more dense sections of the paper.

 A minor comment.
 I felt that the term "fluctuation" was overused in this paper.
 For example, changes in e0 and e† due to the anti-alcohol campaigns and those around the USSR dissolution are systematic changes due to identifiable, solid reasons.
 They seem too strong and too clear to be called "fluctuations".

+That’s true.
+We tried as much as possible to avoid strong normative wording, but these mortatliy changes were objectively massive by any definition.
+To better convey this, we:

+Introduction: “Since the ‘sharpest fluctuation’ in age-specific mortality occurred over working ages…” changed to “Since the ‘largest deviations’ in age-specific mortality occurred over working ages”

+-

+Data and Methods: “Mortality fluctuated more strongly among men” changed to “Mortality change was larger and more abrupt among men”

+-

+…

 Reviewer 3